 - ITA 490 -Topics in Italian Studies

-To fulfill the requirements towards your Minor in Italian Studies you can also utilize the following courses, offered outside the Department of Foreign Languages:
+To fulfill the requirements towards your Minor in Italian Studies you can also utilize the following courses, offered outside the Department of World Languages and Cultures:

 - FUS 458- Roman Civilization.